 Section 147 of the CGST Act, 2017 empowers the Central Government, on the recommendations of the Council, to notify certain supplies of goods as deemed exports, where goods supplied do not leave India, and payment for such supplies is received either in Indian rupees or in convertible foreign exchange, if such goods are manufactured in India.
-Hence, the Government has issued NN 48/2017-CT-18.10.2017 to notify the following supplies of goods as deemed exports:
+Hence, the Government has issued Notification No. 48/2017- Central Tax, dated 18.10.2017 to notify the following supplies of goods as deemed exports:

-- Supply of goods by a registered person against Advance Authorisation, where authorisation was issued by the Director General of Foreign Trade under Chapter 4 of the Foreign Trade Policy 2015-20 for import or domestic procurement of inputs for physical exports. - Supply of capital goods by a registered person against Eport Promotion Capital Goods Authorisation, where such authorisation was issued by the Director General of Foreign Trade under Chapter 5 of the Foreign Trade Policy 2015-20 for import of capital goods for physical exports. - Supply of goods by a registered person to EOU. - Supply of gold by a bank or Public Sector Undertaking specified in Notification No. 50/2017-Customs, dated 30.06.2017 (as amended) against Advance Authorisation.
+- Supply of goods by a registered person against Advance Authorisation, where authorisation was issued by the Director General of Foreign Trade under Chapter 4 of the Foreign Trade Policy 2015-20 for import or domestic procurement of inputs for physical exports. - Supply of capital goods by a registered person against Export Promotion Capital Goods Authorisation, where such authorisation was issued by the Director General of Foreign Trade under Chapter 5 of the Foreign Trade Policy 2015-20 for import of capital goods for physical exports. - Supply of goods by a registered person to Export Oriented Unit. - Supply of gold by a bank or Public Sector Undertaking specified in Notification No. 50/2017-Customs, dated 30.06.2017 (as amended) against Advance Authorisation.